This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 What Type of Chocolate Chips?

-King Arthur specifically recommends using chopped wafers or bars for these cookies.
-This is not just about the quality of chocolate, but also about the texture it imparts to the cookies.
-Roughly chopping the chocolate, rather than using standard chips, creates a delightful contrast in texture, giving you pockets of gooey, melted chocolate amidst the soft, chewy dough.
+King Arthur recommends chopped chocolate wafers or bars for these cookies.
+Not just for better flavor, but for the texture they create.
+Rough chopping gives you varied pieces, so you get pockets of gooey, melted chocolate throughout the soft, chewy dough.

 Extra large chocolate chip cookies cooling on a cooling rack.